mattrob2/api_test/README.md

 -----------
 Run index.js using nodejs.

-clone the repo or download the zip. cd dir npm install node index.js
+- clone the repo or download the zip
+- cd dir
+- npm install
+- node index.js